cjohansson/emacs-parser-generator/README.md

 ## Lexical Analysis

-We use a regular-language based lexical analyzer that can be implemented by a finite-state-machine (FSM).
+We use a regular-language based lexical analyzer that can be implemented by a finite-state-machine (FSM) that supports states.
 Read more [here](docs/Lexical-Analysis.md).

 ## Syntax Analysis / Parser